alexmitchell92/SML209/learnspanish3.md

 <h2>ACTIVITY: Vocabulary</h2>

-<p>Explain what to do on flashcard activity.
+<p>Explain what to do in the activity.
   </p>

 <hr>